Greek PM visits wildfire-stricken town after criticism

 Greeks were expected to gather outside parliament to light candles in memory of those who lost their lives later on Monday.

-Additional reporting Angeliki Koutantou; Editing by Kevin Liffey
+Additional reporting by Angeliki Koutantou and Reuters Television; Writing by Costas Pitas; Editing by Matthew Mpoke Bigg